okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 ## Overview

 Access tokens often have limited lifetimes.
 If you allow access tokens to expire, their usefulness is limited in the event an attacker discovers them.
-For your app to continue to use the appropriate resources when an access token expires, the app can refresh them without user intervention by using a refresh token.
+Your app can refresh expired tokens by using a refresh token.
+The app can then continue using the appropriate resources without user intervention.

 All the SDKs expose functionality that allows you to obtain access, ID, and refresh tokens.
-Each SDK (Swift, JavaScript, and so on) has a different set of convenience methods and other functionality that provide you with built-in support for token refresh, auto-renewal, and storage.
+Each SDK (Swift, JavaScript, and so on) has a different set of methods and functionality that provide built-in support for token refresh, auto-renewal, and storage.
 Minimally, all the SDKs allow you to obtain the refresh token and call the authorization server's token endpoint to renew the access token.

 ## Refresh the tokens